chainsawriot/jmsc6041_extras/functions.md

 ### Intermediates

 Programs are meant to be read by human.
-A better approach is to make it clear to use.
+A better approach is to write it clearly so that we know how it works.

 You can create `intermediates` in your function (such as bottom_area and upper_area) so that you know the 'house' area is actually a combination of square and triangle area.